Zhen3r/WSOPB-MUSA509/proposal.md

         > "In most studies there’s a demonstrated pattern between income and urban forest cover; that is, higher income is associated with more urban forest cover"

-    1. Climate
+    2. Climate

         > Some Philly neighborhoods can be up to 20 degrees hotter than others during the summer months, thanks to a lack of tree canopy coverage, or what’s known as the “urban heat island” effect.

-    1. Underfunded
+    3. Underfunded

         The Parks and Recreation budget was cut by 20% during the last fiscal year, equating to about $12.5 million, and more cuts are being considered over the coming weeks during the next budget cycle.

-    1. Difficulty of planning
+    4. Difficulty of planning

     **Types of decisions that out dashboard is going to help facilitate.**

-1. List of data sources you intend to use for this project.
+3. List of data sources you intend to use for this project.
 For each data source, please list:

     1. Where you can get access to the dataset (e.g., a URL, government agency, third-party API, BigQuery public dataset, etc.)

-    1. Size of dataset (if applicable)
+    2. Size of dataset (of applicable)

-    1. Whether you currently have access to this data
+    3. Whether you currently have access to this data

     **data sources**